DoTheEvo/selfhosted-apps-docker/README.md

 ### Bind mount

 No docker volumes are used.
-Directories and files from host are bind mounted in to containers.</br>
+Directories and files from the host are bind mounted in to containers.</br>
 Don't feel like I know all of the aspects of this, but I know its easier to edit a random file on a host,